andreashauschild/just-upload/core/projects/just-upload/README.md

 constructor(private service: JustUploadService)
 ```

-## Concepts - Basic Upload and Basic Upload Multipart
+## Concepts - Basic Upload
 The `JustUploadService` helps you to create an `upload object` which provides all necessary functions to implement your upload.
 To create an `upload` you need to provide a reference to a `HTML file input element` and a `configuration`.

 After the creation of the `upload object` you can listen to changes if you subscribe to `onFileProcessed` and `onFiledAdded`.

-The most simple upload looks like this:
+The most simple upload looks like this (The code can be found here: [example1](https://github.com/andreashauschild/just-upload/blob/main/core/projects/example-app/src/app/examples/documentation1/documentation1.component.ts)):

+Info the backend of the upload server is implemented in java with quarkus.
+You can find the REST-Endpoint here: [BasicUploadResource.java](https://github.com/andreashauschild/just-upload/blob/main/dev/servers/quarkus/src/main/java/de/litexo/BasicUploadResource.java)
 ```typescript
 import {AfterViewInit, Component, ElementRef, ViewChild} from '@angular/core';
 import {JustUploadService, Upload, UploadConfig} from 'just-upload';